zilliztech/terraform-provider-zillizcloud/docs/create-a-standard-cluster.md

-# Tutorial: Creating Zilliz a Standard Cloud Cluster Resources with Terraform
+# Tutorial: Creating a Standard Cluster

 This tutorial guides you through managing Zilliz Cloud clusters using the `zillizcloud_cluster` resource within Terraform.
 You'll learn how to: